GRASP: Replace Redundant Layers with Adaptive Singular Parameters for Efficient Model Compression: Related Work

 Although effective in reducing model size, layer pruning disrupts representation coherence, leading to performance degradation and increased perplexity, as analyzed by \cite{liang2024internal}.
 To mitigate this, \textbf{post-training compensation} methods have been proposed. \citealp{kim2024shortened} introduced Shortened LLaMA, which employs LoRA (\citealp{hu2022lora}) to restore pruned models' capabilities.
 However, LoRA modifies the singular value spectrum, potentially weakening pre-trained features (\citealp{shuttleworth2024lora}).
 LLM-Streamline (\citealp{chen2024compressing}) addresses this by training a lightweight module, such as an FFN or transformer layer, to approximate the removed layers.
 While effective, these methods impose high computational and data costs, limiting feasibility in resource-constrained settings.

-Another line of structured pruning research focuses on low-rank approximation, where Singular Value Decomposition (SVD) is widely used in model compression to decompose weight matrices into low-rank structures, typically selecting top-k singular values based on Frobenius norm reconstruction loss.
+Another line of structured pruning research focuses on low-rank approximation, where Singular Value Decomposition (SVD) is widely used to decompose weight matrices into low-rank structures, typically selecting top-k singular values based on Frobenius norm reconstruction loss.
 Recent methods have enhanced SVD to reduce LLM compression error.
 FWSVD \citep{hsu2022language} incorporates Fisher information to reweight the importance of parameters before applying SVD.
 ASVD \citep{yuan2023asvd} uses activation patterns from a calibration dataset to scale weight matrices, reducing compression-induced activation errors.
 SVD-LLM \citep{wang2024svd} applies truncation-aware data whitening and layer-wise updates to ensure a direct relationship between singular values and compression loss.
-Additionally, (\citealp{yu2023compressing}; \citealp{chavan-etal-2024-surgical}; \citealp{ji2024adaptive}) present another paradigm for low-rank compression of LLMs, where eigenvalue decomposition is applied to output activations, approximating the output features of each layer with low-rank matrices.
-In contrast to these approaches, GRASP integrates gradient-based attribution into the low-rank decomposition process, enabling both efficient compression and critical parameter retention.
+Additionally, (\citealp{yu2023compressing}; \citealp{chavan-etal-2024-surgical}; \citealp{ji2024adaptive}) present another paradigm for low-rank compression of LLMs, where eigenvalue decomposition is applied to output activations, approximating the output activations with low-rank matrices.
+However, SVD-based methods require truncating at least 50\% of singular values to reduce parameters of square matrices (which are common in LLMs like Llama), which often leads to significant information loss.
+In contrast to these approaches, GRASP integrates gradient-based attribution into the low-rank decomposition process and replaces redundant layers with only a small fraction of parameters (typically 10\%), thereby enabling efficient compression while retaining critical information.